 What can I do if I believe I am being discriminated against?

-If you believe you have unfairly been discriminated against due to your diabetes, by either not being successful at getting a job or being sacked from an existing job, contact the Advocacy Officer at your state or territory Diabetes Australia office.
+If you believe you have been unfairly discriminated against due to your diabetes, by either not being successful at getting a job or being sacked from an existing job, contact the Advocacy Officer at your state or territory Diabetes Australia office.

 What should I tell workmates?